The Cost of Racing: Why Are Entry Fees So Expensive (or Cheap)?

 In 1970, the New York City Marathon held its first race.
 Each of the 127 runners had to fork over $1 to register.
 In 2011, racers were charged anywhere from $167 to $292 to participate.
 Today, the New York Marathon hosts over 50,000 runners.
 The growth over the last 47 years has been so large that the marathon now requires a multi-million dollar budget, a full-time staff, and entry fees ranging from $255 to $358.

-How does an average or middle level runner (a competitive or non-competitive runner without paid sponsors) afford to run multiple races a year with ever increasing fees?
-Here’s a few tips and tricks to keeping the fees down:
+How does an average or middle-level runner (a competitive or non-competitive runner without paid sponsors) afford to run multiple races a year with ever-increasing fees?

 As runners, we will always show up to run.
 The next time you look at entry fees and think “Wow, that’s kinda pricey“, think of all the things needed to actually host the race.
 At the same time, think about what you can do to offset or lower the cost.